 Build a useful, responsive revenue model that helps you find potential investors

 You can modify your pitch by making development choices showcasing investors in which you are worth investing.
 Be strategic: focus your strategy on finding investors who will be an excellent cultural fit and be in it for a long time.
 Choose investors who have the patience to wait to realize long-term returns.
 Therefore, making an appealing model that can maximize and attract potential investors’ investment in your business becomes crucial.

 Limit projections to a limited timeframe

 Sooner or later, investors will ask you when they can expect their investment return.
 They will want to know what you have achieved till now.
 Investors will also want to know when you expect to become cash-flow positive.
-It’s tempting to target revenues many years out, but much like trying to predict the weather, your predictions become unreliable if you go too far off.
+It’s tempting to target revenues many years out, but like trying to predict the weather, your predictions become unreliable if you go too far off.
 Keep your projections to a 12 to 24-month timeframe.

 Understand that your revenue model is evolving

-Your overall architecture approach may not change much over time, but you should continually refine your model and re-forecast.
+Your overall architecture approach may not change much over time, but you should continually refine your model and re-forecast it.
 There are many revenue models you can choose from.
 For example, if you’re a service-based business, you can still sell services individually or focus on an advertising subscription model.
 Be open and accept that you may need to pivot your revenue model at some time if it’s not helping to support your business.